 Piece of Cake in the Short North – Offering more than just amazing cakes

-Bake Me Happy in Merion Village – Gluten-free and locally sourced ingredients.
+Bake Me Happy in Merion Village and North Market Bridge Park – Gluten-free and locally sourced ingredients.
 In addition to cookies, scones, pies, cupcakes, muffins, and bars, you’ll find nostalgic homemade treats such as Oatmeal Creme Clouds, King Dongs, Zebra Cakes, Spongies, and more.

 Pistacia Vera in German Village and North Market – Homemade beautiful macarons and other sweets